 Outreach Director – Heather Burns

 Heather joined Blue Apple Players in the spring of 2006.
-As Outreach Director, she oversees programming, including the design and development of new projects.
+As Outreach Director at CTC, she oversees programming, including the design and development of new projects.
 Heather has led development of 6 new scripts for Blue Apple audiences.
 In 2014, the Governor’s Office of Early Childhood invited her to be a plenary speaker at the Ready Kids Conference, where she also co-presented a session on process drama in the early childhood classroom with Dr. Kathryn Whitmore, Director of the University of Louisville Early Childhood Research Center.
-In 2009, Heather joined Walden Theatre as a director for summer academies, including Grimm Tales, Alice’s Adventures In Wonderland, Law & Order: Fairy Tale Unit, and The SeussOdyssey.
+In 2009, Heather joined Walden Theatre as a director for summer academies, including Grimm Tales, Alice’s Adventures In Wonderland, Law & Order: Fairy Tale Unit, The SeussOdyssey, and Charlie and the Chocolate Factory.
+She was proud to appear as Hypatia in Misalliance and as the Grocer’s Wife in Rhinoceros.
 As a Co-Artistic Director of Le Petomane Theatre Ensemble, Heather co-created over 10 new plays.
 Heather is a proud alumna of the Kentucky Governor’s School for the Arts.
 She has worked with Missoula Children’s Theatre, Kentucky Shakespeare, Louisville Science Center, Frazier History Museum, and other Louisville theatre companies.
 Heather holds a B.F.A. in Theatre Arts from Northern Kentucky University.

 Artistic Associate – Meg Caudill

 Meg has been a teaching artist with Walden Theatre’s Education Outreach programming since 2012.
 She holds a B.A. in Elementary Education and the M.A. in Communications and Theatre from Morehead State University.
 At Morehead, she worked as both the box office manager and the tour manager for their children’s theatre troupe “The Little Company.”
 She moved to Louisville in 2007 where she worked as a teaching artist and tour actor for Kentucky Shakespeare.
 Meg has performed with several local theatre companies as well as working special events at the Louisville Zoo.
-She is a proud alumna of the Kentucky Governor’s Scholars Program (GSP) and has returned every summer since 1999 to work in some capacity with the new scholars.
-Most recently, she served as the Dramatic Expression faculty and Showcase Director on the GSP Bellarmine campus.
+She is a proud alumna of the Kentucky Governor’s Scholars Program (GSP) and worked for the program every summer from 1999-2016.

 Artistic Associate – Mera Kathryn Corlett

-Mera Kathryn began her work at Blue Players as a member of the touring company in 2011.
-Currently, she serves as an Artistic Associate where her focus has primarily been on early childhood and elementary programming.
-Mera Kathryn has played an active role in Blue Apple’s StoryTime Theatre, touring musical productions, drama residencies, and professional development for teachers.
-Before merger, she also served as a guest instructor for Walden Theatre.
-Prior to Blue Apple, she worked for Kentucky Shakespeare as a touring actor, workshop facilitator, and lead teacher for Camp Shakespeare.
+Mera Kathryn Corlett began her work the company as a member of the Blue Apple Players touring company in 2011.
+As an Artistic Associate for Commonwealth Theatre Center she has written three original plays for young audiences, directed the past three StoryTime Theatre touring productions, and directed last year’s Young Company show.
+Mera Kathryn’s focus in the Outreach Department has primarily been programming that serves Early Childhood and Elementary age learners.
+In the Conservatory she teaches Imagination, Studio and the Musical Theatre curriculum for Performance level students.
+Prior to her work with the company, she worked for Kentucky Shakespeare as a touring actor, workshop facilitator, and lead teacher for Camp Shakespeare.
+Mera Kathryn is active in the Louisville theatre community and has appeared with many local companies throughout the city.
 Upon graduating Cum Laude from Hanover College with degrees in theatre and theology, she received the Henry C. Long Citation for Scholarship and General Excellence, the most distinguished award a female graduate can receive.

 e: email@example.com | p: 502.589.0084 ext.
 306